-From that first experimental trip in 2009 to today, we have both become Latitudes Platinum Plus members on Norwegian Cruise Lines.
-The site has the route maps for our travels.
+From that first experimental cruise in 2009 to today, we have both become Latitudes Platinum Plus members on Norwegian Cruise Lines.
+(MSC Cruises kindly matched our status, so we’re Voyagers Club Diamond members, as well.)
+We’ve traveled with family and friends – specifically, friends we met on another cruise, and our niece, nephew and kids, and we all survived.
+(Our latest travel companion is Graham Gnome.)
+I’ve added the route maps for our travels.

 I have a highly sophisticated system of naming my GPS markers – two-digit year + X + marker number, so 13X01 is the first marker from our cruise in 2013.
 This system broke as soon as we had a two-cruise year.
 At that point, I realized the “X” was for “Christmas” (clever, no?) and I used “T” for Transatlantic cruises.
 This broke as soon as we had the vow renewal cruise in 2015, so I used “A” for “Anniversary”.
-(I’ll have to use “K” for Alaska, as in “AK”.)
+(I’ll suppose I’ll have to remember to use “K” for Alaska, as in “AK”.
+I didn’t.)
 Hopefully, there won’t be any more, but I can see “P” for “Panama” eventually.

 Dallas, Texas and the Seven Seas